Goose as food: Oceania

-Goose is not commonly eaten in Australia, but as of 2019 was raised on the continent and offered in some restaurants.
+Goose is not commonly eaten in Australia, but from 2019 it was raised on the continent and offered in some restaurants.

 Caucasus and the Middle East

 Egypt

-Goose was eaten in Ancient Egypt.
-There is evidence as early as 2500 BC of deliberate fattening before consumption.

 Feseekh is a traditional Egyptian dish that is usually served during Sham el-Nessim, a spring holiday that dates back to the time of the Pharaohs.
 Feseekh is made by salting and fermenting fish, often with goose meat added to enhance its flavor and nutrition.

 Iran

 In Iran goose meat is often used in ghimeh, a stew of yellow split peas, diced potatoes, and meat cooked in a tomato sauce.

 Jordan

 Mansaf is a traditional Jordanian dish often served during weddings and other celebrations; it is usually made with tender pieces of lamb or goat meat cooked with spices, served on top of a bed of rice, and topped with a yogurt sauce, but goose meat is sometimes used as.

 Turkey

 Roasted goose is a commonly eaten main dish in parts of Turkey.
 The Kars region of Turkey specializes in Kars-style roast goose, or Kars kazı ve bulgur pilavı (Kars goose with bulgur pilaf).
 The Kars goose is also a breed of goose raised in the area specifically for use in this dish.
 The goose is baked at extremely high temperature in a tandoori-style oven above a dish of bulgur onto which the rendering fat drips.